-The Room I stayed in room 302, which is described as a Four Poster Suite with Balcony.
-I let out a little squeal of delight when Jane showed me to the room as I knew how much my husband, Robin, loves four-poster beds.
+I stayed in room 302 at the Walpole Bay Hotel, which is described as a Four Poster Suite with Balcony.
+I let out a little squeal of delight when Jane showed me to the room as I knew how much my partner loves four-poster beds.
 The suite is made up of three adjoining rooms (the dressing room, the bedroom and the bathroom), all of which look out over the Cliftonville area to your left and Walpole Bay to your right.
 The bedroom has a cute balcony that is the perfect place to watch the sunset each evening.

 The dressing room is so pretty, it instantly made me think how nice this room would be for a bride getting ready for her wedding.
 The matching wardrobe and chest of drawers suited the hotel’s vintage style perfectly and were complimented by the chaise lounge and the full-length mirror.